-The Montgomery County Prosecutor’s Diversion Division consists of five full-time staff: a Director, three Investigators and one Clerical Specialist.
-Diversion is a deferred prosecution program for first-time, non-violent felony offenders.
+The Montgomery County Prosecutor's Diversion Division offers a deferred prosecution program for first-time, non-violent felony offenders.
 Drug charges are generally excluded from consideration since those offenses are usually eligible for Intervention in Lieu of Conviction under O.R.C.
 Section 2951.04.1.
-The primary importance in selecting crimes which are appropriate for Diversion is public safety.
+The primary importance in selecting crimes that are appropriate for Diversion is public safety.
 No crimes of violence or crimes which hold a propensity for physical harm are included for consideration.
 Defendants are also required to compensate all victims.
 The program provides or requires the following: